warmist/scripts/docs/item.rst

     Only include items reachable by one of your citizens.

 ``-u, --unreachable``
-    Only include items not reachable by one of your citizens.
+    Only include items not reachable by any of your citizens.

 ``-t, --type <string>``
     Filter by item type (e.g., BOULDER, CORPSE, ...).
 Also accepts lower case